joyce-chen/persona5-negotiation/royal.md

 </table>
 <table class="X">
 	<tr>
-		<th colspan="5">They always give the guys katsudon!
+		<th colspan="5">They always give the guy a katsudon!
 You got anything like that for me!?</th>
 	</tr>
 	<tr>
 		<td></td>